 Kids these days have it SO easy.

-When I was a young whipper snapper and we wanted to plan a road trip we had to use paper maps and physically go to the local AAA to pick up our TripTiks.
-We talked to travel agents – on a phone – that was plugged into a wall – and went to the bookstore and the library to learn about potential destinations.
-We had visitors’ guides mailed to us – in envelopes with stamps – and we had NO IDEA when they’d arrive.
+When I was a young whippersnapper and we wanted to plan a road trip we had to use paper maps and physically go to the local AAA to pick up our TripTiks.
+We talked to travel agents and went to the bookstore and the library to learn about potential destinations.
+We had visitors’ guides mailed to us and we had NO IDEA when they’d arrive.

 Now the ease of planning a road trip is at your fingertips and it’s immediate.
 There are so many tools and apps that it’s almost harder to get lost than it is to find somewhere to go.

-One of my favorites is Roadtrippers.
-Here’s everything you need to know to use this app to plan your road trip.
+One of my favorites is the Roadtrippers app.
+Here’s everything you need to know to use this free road trip app, including a Roadtrippers promo code if you want to upgrade to Plus.

 - Quickly plan a route